iboskov/Respo-code/README.md

 ## Dependencies

 After the above tools are installed, pull the git repository.
 The tools can be used to install all further dependencies.
-Navigate to the project folder, and run
+Navigate to the project folder which is where manage.py is located, and run

 ```
 npm install